SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Experiments

 We first study \textsc{\ours} in unconditional molecule generation jointly with 3D coordinates and reaction graphs.
 We evaluate \textsc{\ours} against several recently published all-atom generation frameworks which produce 3D coordinates, including SemlaFlow \citep{irwin2025semlaflowefficient3d}, EQGAT-Diff \citep{le2023navigatingdesignspaceequivariant}, MiDi~\citep{vignac2023midimixedgraph3d}, JODO~\citep{huang2023learningjoint2d}, and FlowMol~\citep{dunn2024mixedcontinuouscategoricalflow}.
 To isolate modeling effects from data, we retrain SemlaFlow on atomic types/coordinates in \ourdata~for the same number of epochs as \textsc{\ours}.

 For each model, we sample 1000 molecules and compute stringent metrics capturing chemical soundness, synthetic accessibility, conformer quality, and distributional fidelity.
-Pertaining to the molecular graphs, we report the RDKit sanitization validity (Valid.) and retrosynthetic solve rate (AiZynthFinder~\citep{Genheden2020-md} (AiZyn.) and Syntheseus \citep{Maziarz_2025} (Synth.)).
+Regarding the molecular graphs, we report the RDKit sanitization validity (Valid.) and retrosynthetic solve rate (AiZynthFinder~\citep{Genheden2020-md} (AiZyn.) and Syntheseus \citep{Maziarz_2025} (Synth.)).
 For conformers, we introduce two physics-based metrics: the median non-bonded interaction energies per atom via the forcefield method GFN-FF and via the semiempirical quantum chemistry method GFN2-xTB~\cite{Bannwarth2019-yb,spicher2020robust}; we also check PoseBusters \citep{Buttenschoen_2024} validity rate (PB).
-We evaluate the diversity (Div.) as the average pairwise Tanimoto similarity, novelty (Nov.) as the percentage of candidates not appearing in the training set, and the Fréchet ChemNet Distance \citep{Preuer2018-sj}~(FCD) on the distance between generated samples and the training distribution.
-Details on how the metrics are computed can be found in~\cref{app:metrics}.
+We evaluate the diversity (Div.) as the average pairwise Tanimoto dissimilarity of the Morgan2 fingerprints, novelty (Nov.) as the percentage of candidates not appearing in the training set, and the Fréchet ChemNet Distance \citep{Preuer2018-sj}~(FCD) between generated samples and the training distribution.
+See~\cref{app:metrics} for details.

-The results are presented in~\cref{tab:methods}, and example molecules can be seen in \cref{fig:sample_mols}.
-For chemical reasonableness, we see that \textsc{\ours} generates almost entirely valid molecules.
-Our generation process mimics a multi-step reaction pathway, and as a result, our molecules are significantly more synthesizable compared to baseline methods.
+See~\cref{tab:methods} for results, and~\cref{fig:sample_mols,fig:sample_mols_3ndx} for examples.
+For chemical reasonableness, \textsc{\ours} generates almost entirely valid molecules.
+Our generation details the reaction and building blocks in a multi-step reaction pathway, and as a result, our molecules are significantly more synthesizable compared to baseline methods.
 Because AiZynthFinder and Syntheseus solve only 50–70 \% of known drug-like molecules, our 50–72 \% scores likely underestimate true synthesizability.
+A rigorous conformer geometry and energy comparison between all methods is provided in \cref{app:confgeom}.